dbechar/Morphemes-Behavioral-Experiment/README/README-TriallistCreator.md

 ### Triallist Creator
 This script does:
-- Read in and create all test words
+- Read in all necessary functions and affixes
+- Create all words that will be used in the experiment
 - Creat one triallists that is based on certain prerequisits that are set at the beginning
 - save triallists as .csv in the triallists folder